17 Hype-Free Inbound Marketing Trends and Predictions for 2017

 9. Don't Bet the Farm on Twitter

-DeMers is just one of several social media marketing experts who thinks you should shift your focus, and social media inbound strategy, away from Twitter over the next twelve months.
-While he believes Twitter will "probably" last for the foreseeable future, DeMers predicts an increase in "Twitter fatigue," the phenomenon that occurs when you're exhausted by Twitter's never-ending stream of bite-sized updates.
+Some experts believe you should shift your focus, and social media inbound strategy, away from Twitter.
+While Twitter will probably last for the foreseeable future, there has been an increase in "Twitter fatigue," as of late - the phenomenon that occurs when you're exhausted by Twitter's never-ending stream of bite-sized updates.

 This certainly doesn't mean you should delete your Twitter presence.
 It simply means you should think about the ways social media is evolving.
 Consider channels more aligned with visual story telling, and adjust your content accordingly.